 Example.
-You are a calendar year tax-payer.
-A hurricane destroyed your home in September 2001.
-In December 2001, the insurance company paid you \$3,000 more than the adjusted basis of your home.
+You are a calendar year taxpayer.
+A hurricane destroyed your home in September 2003.
+In December 2003, the insurance company paid you \$3,000 more than the adjusted basis of your home.
 The area in which your home is located is not a Presidentially declared disaster area.
-Because you first realized a gain from the reimbursement for the casualty in 2001, you have until December 31, 2003, to replace the property.
-If your home had been in a Presidentially declared disaster area, you would have until December 31, 2005, to replace the property.
+You first realized a gain from the reimbursement for the casualty in 2003, so you have until December 31, 2005, to replace the property.
+If your home had been in a Presidentially declared disaster area, you would have until December 31, 2007, to replace the property.